fidesosu/Materialdrain/README.md

+# Important
+I apologize if you try to build and run the app.
+Currently the github repo probably doesn't have all the necessary files needed to build it from source.
+I'll try to get them all in near future.

+In the mean time please use the built apps in the Releases page.

+---
 # Materialdrain

 Materialdrain is a modern Android client for Pixeldrain, built with Jetpack Compose and Material 3.
 It offers a native interface for uploading, managing, and viewing your Pixeldrain files.